 Getting the best cat food for allergies makes a huge difference to your pet’s quality of life.
 If your cat has been diagnosed with some kind of allergy by your vet, they will also recommend that you give them food that is less likely to irritate them or exacerbate the allergy.
 While there are other courses of treatment you can take for cat allergies caused by flea treatment and the environment in which they live, the process for tackling cat food allergies is fairly simple: give them the right diet to eliminate the allergen.
 If your cat is showing symptoms of an allergy, but you're not sure if it's caused by diet, try our reading our vet's guide to common allergies in cats and what you can do about them.

 Knowing when and why to start your pet on the best cat food for allergies is key.
 When a cat’s immune system mistakenly identifies a protein as a ‘foreign object’ it will attempt a response to it, which manifests as an allergic reaction.
-Digestive health cat food can cut out the proteins that cat immune systems often react against, while still offering the nutrients all growing kitties need.
+Unlike regular cat food, digestive health cat food can cut out the proteins that cat immune systems often react against, while still offering the nutrients all growing kitties need.

-The best allergy diet for your cat will depend entirely on what your kitty is allergic to, which sounds obvious in principle, but is often difficult to first identify.
+While raw cat food is becoming a popular choice for pet parents who have a furkid with allergies, the best diet for your cat will depend entirely on what your kitty is allergic to - which sounds obvious in principle, but is often difficult to first identify.
 To complicate matters, cats - like humans - can develop an allergy at any time, so the food they’ve been eating happily for years can suddenly start to cause reactions.
 If you suspect your cat is having an allergic reaction to their food, your first priority should always be to contact a veterinarian.
 Once you’ve gotten a diagnosis, check out our list of the best cat food for allergies below.

 1. Royal Canin Veterinary Diet Gastrointestinal Response: Best cat food for allergies overall